minmyatthu556/shankoemee-svelte/README.md

 ### How the game works
 You will need to compare your number score to the bot's number score.
 The person with larger number score wins.
+If both parties have the same number score, the one with less card wins.
-If both parties have the same number score, you'll need to compare the suit score.
+If you both have the same number of cards and the number scores are the same, you'll need to compare the suit score.
 The suit score works like this: Spade > Diamond > Heart > Clubs.
 The person with the larger suit score wins.
 If both have the same suit scores and the same number scores, the person with less card win.